 KEROUAC ON THE BRINK

 His guide shared advice -- talk to yourself but never answer -- then left.
 "And I was alone on Desolation Peak for all I knew for eternity.
 I was sure I wasn’t going to come out of there alive anyway."
-He cleaned, made dinner, stepped into the darkness and saw the splattering of stars.
+He cleaned the hut, made dinner, stepped into the darkness and saw the splattering of stars.
 Then “the only thing was to go to bed and stick my head under the down."

 "Lo, in the morning I woke up and it was beautiful blue sunshine sky and I went out in my alpine yard and there it was. . . hundreds of miles of pure snow-covered rocks and virgin lakes and high timber, and below, instead of the world, I saw a sea of marshmallow clouds flat as a roof and extending miles and miles in every direction, creaming all the valleys..."

-But by mid-July, Kerouac's own private paradise was hell.
+But by mid-July, Kerouac's private paradise was hell.
 Blackflies, deerflies, mosquitoes, bees.
 His only human contact came each evening – the "big event in the loneliness," when lookouts chatted over CB radio.
 On Desolation Peak he'd hoped to "come face to face with God or Tathagata and find out once and for all what is the meaning of all this existence.
 But instead I'd come face to face with myself. . . and many's the time I thought I'd die of boredom or jump off the mountain."

 He'd hoped to quit smoking but when tobacco ran out, he radioed rangers, then hiked down and back up with a can of Prince Albert.
 For the rest of the summer, Jack Kerouac never met a soul, except his own.